 Open the web browser and type the IP address 10.5.5.9:8080.
 This works because GoPro runs on a web HTTP server at port 8080.
-Your GoPro app from Android or iOS uses this port to access files from GoPro camera into mobile devices.
+Your GoPro app from Android or iOS uses this port to access files from GoPro camera on mobile devices.
 In this case, you can have files straight to the computer by connecting to the GoPro HTTP server.

 - Now Go to DCIM links, and you can download the file directly.

-- Right click on the file and click Save Link As from the drop-down menu
+- Right-click on the file and click Save Link As from the drop-down menu

 - In the new Window that appears, select the location where you want to save the file.

 - Click the Save button to download the file.